 A class for students who want to perform & develop their own characters and script!
 Taking inspiration from their experiences and the world around them students will be developing their own script and story.
-The focus on improving each student’s fundamental understanding of acting-stage movement-character development and motivation while rehearsing a play specifically created by these young performers.
+Students will Film, direct, write, edit, light and everything that is required to produce their own films.
+The focus on improving each student’s fundamental understanding of acting- screen movement-character development and motivation while rehearsing a script specifically created by these young performers.
 Explore, develop and deepen your understanding of the craft of acting while bringing the groups vision to life.
-Learn to write a script while developing your skill as an actor as you rehearse and then perform.
-Students must be comfortable with the memorization of lines and the writing process.
+Learn to write a script & shoot a film while developing your skill as an actor & filmmaker as you rehearse and then finish your project.
+Students must be comfortable with the memorization of lines and the writing process & filmmaking process.

-click Register to register online – If you need assistance please call or email us at 704-215-4900 to email@example.com.
+Go to Acting Schedule to Register – If you need assistance please call or email us at 704-215-4900 to email@example.com.

 Our Acting program is based in classical training, providing our students with a solid foundation while allowing them to grow and explore their artistic interests.
 Our instruction is geared toward the students age while continuing to challenge them.
 Throughout the course of our program students will learn the fundamentals of acting, from making strong character choices to clarifying objectives, improvisational techniques and scene work.

 As the students skills develop they move on to tackling monologues and scene study while exploring the actors process for both stage and screen.
 In our program students develop skills that engage their mind, body, voice and imagination!

 Acting I – Fundamentals, Acting II/III, Actors Toolbox, Acting for Stage and Screen and much more!